 Used metal packaging can be recycled into new products at a far lower cost to the environment than making them from raw materials.
 Making cans from recycled material saves up to 95 per cent of the energy, and greenhouse gas emissions, needed to make both aluminium and steel from scratch.

-For every two extra cans you include with your recycling, you'll save enough energy to to run a computer for up to 12 hours, or a tv for four hours.
+For every two extra cans you include with your recycling, you'll save enough energy to run a computer for up to 12 hours, or a TV for four hours.

 What your recycling becomes

 - new bottles

 Recycled tins, cans, foil and foil trays and aerosols can be used to make parts for new:

 - mobile phones

 Our material recycling contractor Biffa send the vast majority of plastic to markets and reprocessors within the UK.
 Biffa's policy seeks to only export materials where there is no viable UK outlet.
 Any material Biffa does export for recycling (such as some plastic film and small amounts of rigid plastics) is done through licensed and accredited exporters.
 All material is sent to licenced facilities which have been approved by the UK Environment Agency.

 The contents of our blue-lidded recycling bin and recycling box are sent to Biffa's material recycling facility in Washington, Tyne and Wear.
 Here the materials are sorted into type (plastics, paper, cardboard, metal tins and cans), any waste (contamination) is removed and the materials are baled, ready to be sent on to be reprocessed and recycled.
 The majority of materials collected from the kerbside collection scheme are recycled and made into new products, for example plastic bottles are made into new plastic bottles.